-Barclays’ Sameer Dubey, Head of Transactions Product Management, and John Berghout, Digital COO discuss the future of cash in a digital age.
+Barclays’ Sameer Dubey, Head of Transactions Product Management, and John Berghout, Digital COO discuss the future of Money in physical form such as banknotes and coins. in a digital age.

-They believe that in spite of a range of new payment solutions, some merchants and consumers prefer to use cash.
+They believe that in spite of a range of new A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. solutions, some merchants and consumers prefer to use cash.
 And the anonymity of cash plays a key role in this preference.
 They add that “future technlological advances could also increase the desire for anonymity; imagine a doctor advising a patient to cut back on drinking, but

 their card purchases of alcohol are linked to their medical records.

 In addition, the authors stress that the increase in digital The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange. usage has led to growth in cybercriminality.
 “Until recently, the largest loss from fraud was US$10m; this occurred in the days when people would physically rob a bank.
 Now the cost of cyber fraud is valued at US$22bn a year to the global economy”.

 The authors conclude “the business case to not accept cash is weak, and for me, it’s unlikely that cash will ever go away.”